-In 2012, a group of us went into the ocean at Hunting Island State Park on New Year's Day at our first Pelican Plunge, a fundraiser for Beaufort County school students to attend classes at the park's research center.
+In 2012, a group went into the ocean at Hunting Island State Park on New Year's Day at our first Pelican Plunge, a fundraiser for Beaufort County school students to attend classes at the park's research center.
 In February, we hosted the successful ACSC Winter Workshop on Hilton Head, Shaggin' Under the Palmettos.
-The club continues to receive rave reviews for the event, which call it one of the best ACSC workshops ever.
+The club continues to receive rave reviews for the event; they call it one of the best ACSC workshops ever.
 That same month, several of us performed a shag demonstration at the Beaufort Film Festival.

 In 2014, Callawassie was the dance venue for over 75 of our club.
 In May, we taught the shag to third graders at Beaufort Elementary School.
 That year we had some creative themes for our monthly Saturday night dances: Mardi Gras, T-shirt Ball, and the Wild, Wild West.

-The club continues many of the same activities and functions initiated and detailed above.
-Our membership is currently over 200, and we dance weekly on Wednesday nights and have monthly theme dances on the each month's second Saturday.
-Many attend the three ACSC/SOS events in North Myrtle Beach every year, and various weekend shag events put on by other ASC clubs throughout the Southeast.
-The Sparkle City party in Spartanburg, SC, in July is a traditional favorite of our membership, with over fifty members attending every year.
+The club continues many of the activities and functions initiated and detailed above, and finds new opportunities to dance around town.
+Our club presidents over the years have been: John Reynolds, Kathy Bundy, Dave Olszewski, Judy Dayner, Robert Bundy, and Jim Williams.
+Our membership is currently over 200; we dance weekly on Wednesday nights and have theme dances on each month's second Saturday.
+Many attend the three ACSC/SOS events in North Myrtle Beach every year and the various weekend shag events put on by other ACSC clubs throughout the Southeast.
+The Sparkle City party in Spartanburg, SC, in July is a traditional favorite, with over fifty members attending every year.

-We provide free lessons to all new members and introduce intermediate and advanced dance steps regularly to all members.
+We provide free basic, intermediate, and advanced dance steps lessons to all members.
 Woody Oakley has been our primary instructor since 2016, often enlisting the help of other members to teach their favorite new steps.
 The club has its own DJs for all local functions; Robert Bundy, Chair of the DJ Committee, and a small group of other musically-talented members volunteer their time and effort to give us outstanding music for all our events.